 The following article is co-written by Kim Chisholm and friends Clay & Ragan Masterson.
 It is the result of the research and experience Clay & Ragan have garnered over a decade of living a paleo lifestyle, and that Kim has learned as a vegetarian.
 It is also based on a foundation of knowledge many in the field of nutrition have developed over the years.

 While the human species has existed for about 2 million years, grain production is only approximately 12,000 years old, and the rise of processed foods – new to humans on an evolutionary scale – mirrors our uptick of weight gain and chronic disease.
 Traditional cultures across the globe, from hunter-gatherers to pastoralists to horticulturists, have shown little evidence of chronic disease – evidence suggests that lack of chronic disease in these groups flows from how they live, how they move, how they eat.
 This suggests that our bodies aren’t, after all, destined for chronic disease as they age – rather, it is the environment we’ve put them in that should bear the blame.
 What the science seems to say is that an ancestral way of life aligns the machinery of our metabolisms toward good health.
 There is nothing inevitable or natural about chronic disease

 We don’t have to recreate ancestral life, we just need to bring back into our lives what we really need.
 We need to figure out how to live in this modern zoo we call society, and create a more natural life for the best health.
 Using an ancestral framework as a template, we can experiment and find what works best.
 While unique genetics, background, and circumstances will create different solutions for almost everyone, the basic pillars of Paleo can help guide the experimentation.

-Pillars of Paleo – Foundations of an Ancestral Lifestyle:
+Pillars of Paleo – Foundations of the Ancestral Lifestyle